-In keeping with FCA's mission to encourage, sponsor, and promote work of a contemporary, experimental nature, applicants must demonstrate that their artistic practice falls within this context.
-Created in 1993, Emergency Grants provides prompt funding for innovative visual and performing artists who:
+Created in 1993 to further FCA's mission to encourage, sponsor, and promote work of a contemporary, experimental nature, Emergency Grants provide urgent funding for visual and performing artists who:

-- Have unanticipated, sudden opportunities to present their work to the public when there is insufficient time to seek other sources of funding
+- Have sudden, unanticipated opportunities to present their work to the public when there is insufficient time to seek other sources of funding

 - Incur unexpected or unbudgeted expenses for projects close to completion with committed exhibition or performance dates

 Emergency Grants is the only active, multi-disciplinary program that offers immediate, project-based assistance of this kind to artists living and working anywhere in the United States, for projects occurring in the U.S. and abroad.

 Each month FCA receives an average of 100 Emergency Grant applications and makes approximately 12-21 grants.
 Grants range in amount from $500 to $3,000, and the average grant is now $1,900.

 We recommend that artists review all of our eligibility guidelines and FAQs before applying.
 You may also complete our Eligibility Questionnaire, but please note that the questionnaire is not a substitute for a thorough review of program guidelines.

 For information on current Emergency Grantees please follow FCA on Instagram and Facebook.